 Related reading: “The Power of Empathy: More than a Band-Aid for the Heart”

-Much of my coaching with individuals, couples, and parents, as well as my leadership consulting in companies is devoured by teaching empathy.
-So much so, that I created a self-coaching workbook, "Real Empathy, Real Solutions: 4 Keys for Unlocking the Power of Empathy."
-Now people can learn it inexpensively and in the comfort of their own homes.
+Much of my coaching with individuals, couples, and parents, as well as my leadership consulting in companies, is devoured by teaching empathy.
+So much so, that I created a short, self-coaching workbook, "Real Empathy, Real Solutions: 4 Keys for Unlocking the Power of Empathy."
+Now people can begin to learn it inexpensively and in the comfort of their own homes.

 For personalized support, contact us at support@Heartmanity.com to learn more about our coaching programs.